Church of Jesus Christ of Latter Day Saints (Strangite)

 The Church of Jesus Christ of Latter Day Saints—usually distinguished with a parenthetical (Strangite)—is one of the several organizations that claim to be the legitimate continuation of the church founded by Joseph Smith on April 6, 1830.
-It is a separate organization from the considerably larger and better known Utah-based church: The Church of Jesus Christ of Latter-day Saints.
+It is a separate organization from the considerably larger and better known The Church of Jesus Christ of Latter-day Saints.
 Both churches claim to be the original organization established by Joseph Smith.
 The Strangite church is headquartered in Voree, Wisconsin, just outside Burlington, and accepts the claims of James Strang as successor to Smith.
 It had approximately 300 members in 1998.
 An undated FAQ on the church's official website reports there are around 130 active members throughout the United States.

 After Smith was murdered in 1844 with no clear successor, several claimants sought to take leadership of the church which Smith founded.
 Among them was Strang, who competed with other prominent members, notably Brigham Young and Sidney Rigdon.

-At its peak, the Strangite Church had about 12,000 members, making them noteworthy rivals to the larger faction led by Brigham Young.
+At its peak, the Strangite Church had about 12,000 members, making them noteworthy rivals to the larger faction of 50,000 led by Brigham Young.
 Strang was murdered in 1856, after which most of his followers joined Joseph Smith III and his Reorganized Church of Jesus Christ of Latter Day Saints, now called the Community of Christ.